top of page

 The partnership with NHS and its funding allows us to provide psychological support to Polish individuals that struggle with their mental health, particularly focusing on individuals with low self-esteem and confidence and on improving their overall mental wellbeing.

-BE A HEALTHIER ME & FOOD FOR PEOPLE FROM LEITH AREA
+BE A HEALTHIER ME - SUPPORTING ACCESS TO HEALTHY FOOD FOR LEITH COMMUNITY

 The projects aim to encourage healthy eating, lifestyle and change the eating habits of our communities.
 100 meal kits (50 soup & 50 meals) were distributed among Polish community.